domokane/FinancePy/financepy/products/credit/README.md

 * CDSTranche is a synthetic CDO tranche.
 This is a financial derivative which takes a loss if the total loss on the portfolio exceeds a lower threshold K1 and which is wiped out if it exceeds a higher threshold K2.
 The value depends on the default correlation between the assets in the portfolio of credits.
 This also includes a valuation model based on the Gaussian copula model.

 ### FinCDSCurve
-This is a curve that has been calibrated to fit the market term structure of CDS contracts given a recovery rate assumption and a FinIborSingleCurve discount curve.
+This is a curve that has been calibrated to fit the market term structure of CDS contracts given a recovery rate assumption and a IborSingleCurve discount curve.
 It also contains a IborCurve object for discounting.
 It has methods for fitting the curve and also for extracting survival probabilities.